Yaquina Head Light Part 2

 "Take it easy doc."

 "This wound just refuses to heal up, what happened?"

 "I, ah, fell, on a log, a broken branch got me."

 "Well, it looks like its infected.
 The skin around it won't heal, it has a foul odor too.
 Your gonna need to keep it clean and change the bandages regularly, you think you can handle that?" he said pulling up a clipboard and writing something on it.

 As the doctor walked away Sam lifted his gown.
 The wound was a hole the size of a broom handle in his side, under his last rib.
 The skin around the puncture was black and moist.
 That smell, like an animal rotting, sweet, like decay.
 It was the same smell he encountered at the shantytown and more strongly in the cavern.

 He reached for the note on the tray beside him.
 It was in a sketchy hand, with many words crossed out and written again.
 It was a note from Kent Marlowe.

 Sam rolled over, tears in his eyes, he failed.
-Why, Alan, why would you come here, why would you come to this little nothing town?
+Why, Alan, why would you come here, why would you come to this little nothing town.
 Why would you bring your wife and children along?
-What was it that brought you here, why damn it?
-Tears were running freely down Sam’s face as he thought of his brother, Judith and the kids, why.
-Then it came from the depths of his mind, like a razor cutting through the grief, the pain, the sadness.
-Pushing out all other feelings and thoughts, that one single word droning on and on, in rhythm with the throbbing pain in his side, “Come”, two seconds on, two seconds off, two second on, fourteen seconds off.
+What was it that brought you here, why dammit.
+Tears were running freely down Sam's face as he thought of his brother, Judith and the kids, why.
+Then it came from the depths of his mind, like a razor cutting through the grief the pain the sadness.
+Pushing out all other feelings and thoughts, that one single word droning on and on, "Come", two on, two off, two on, fourteen off.